travigd/documentation/getting-started.md

 ]
 ```

-*you can also post events as XML, same format but set the Content-Type to XML*
+*NOTE: You can also post events as XML, same format but set the Content-Type to XML*

 Now to write our event to a stream we would issue the following curl command.